Short Sales in New York City: The Pros and Cons for Sellers and Buyers

 In regards to whether or not you should seek one out, opinions vary.

-Some real estate experts argue that although a slim margin of short sales are profitable for a buyer, homebuyers are in general better off buying homes that are not in default.
+Some real estate experts argue that although a slim margin of short sales is profitable for a buyer, homebuyers are in general better off buying homes that are not in default.

 Some brokers won’t even show you short sales, while others might push short sales without warning buyers about the potential risks.